bunqCommunity/bunqDesktopWebsite/README.md

-# BunqDesktop Website
+# bunqDesktop Website
-This repository contains the landing page for BunqDesktop.com
+This repository contains the landing page for bunqDesktop.com